 - Taste and adjust seasonings.

-- While waiting, whisk 2 eggs together with 2 tablespoons of grated cheese and 2 tablespoons of chopped parsley.
+- While waiting, whisk 2 eggs with 2 tablespoons of grated cheese and 2 tablespoons of chopped parsley.

 - Remove from heat.